cyberphone/doc/payments/review-secure-payment-confirmation.md

  virtually nothing in common with state-of-the-art systems like Apple Pay®</i>.
  </td></tr></table>

-## Business Proposal or Standardization Effort?
+## Standardization Effort or Business Proposal?
 The participant list in https://www.w3.org/2021/07/26-wpwg-spc-minutes shows that the majority represent organizations that benefit from a "framework" approach, which enables tying ("lock-in") merchants to